Message-Passing GNNs Fail to Approximate Sparse Triangular Factorizations: Introduction

 To promote further development in the field, we introduce a new benchmark dataset of matrices for which optimal sparse preconditioners are known to exist but require non-local computations.
 We construct this dataset using both synthetic examples and real-world matrices from the SuiteSparse collection~\citep{suitesparse2024}.
 For the synthetic benchmarks, we carefully design tridiagonal matrices for which the Cholesky factors depend non-locally on the matrix elements by leveraging properties of $\text{rank-}1$ semiseparable matrices.
 For real-world problems, we explicitly compute so-called K-optimal preconditioners based on the inverse matrix with sparsity patterns matching the lower triangular part of the original matrices.

-\textbf{Our position is that further development of GNN applications for the problems from sparse linear algebra requires novel non-local GNN architectures.} Although message-passing GNNs can naturally be applied to sparse linear algebra problems, their inherent locality poses fundamental limitations in learning non-local linear algebra operations such as preconditioner construction.
+Although message-passing GNNs can naturally be applied to sparse linear algebra problems, their inherent locality poses fundamental limitations in learning non-local linear algebra operations such as preconditioner construction.
 Our contribution is as follows: \begin{itemize} \item We demonstrate the fundamental limitations of message-passing GNNs in approximating generally non-local preconditioner matrices for sparse linear systems. \item We construct a benchmark dataset to validate novel architectures for GNN-based preconditioner construction routines and to validate novel non-local GNN architectures.
 The dataset consists of both synthetic and real-world matrices.
-The real-world matrix dataset is based on the solution to an optimization problem, resulting in optimal sparse preconditioners. \item We demonstrate that specific architectures are required for the task of constructing GNN-based preconditioners, since even completely non-local architectures, such as graph transformers, fail to approximate the proposed benchmark. \end{itemize}
+The real-world matrix dataset is based on the solution to an optimization problem, resulting in optimal sparse preconditioners. \item We demonstrate that specific architectures are required for the task of constructing GNN-based preconditioners, since even completely non-local architectures, such as graph transformers, fail to approximate the proposed benchmark, indicating the issue is architectural mismatch, not solely insufficient receptive field. \end{itemize}

-\section{Problem formulation}
+\section{Problem Formulation}

 Let $A$ be a sparse symmetric positive definite matrix.
 The goal is to find a sparse lower triangular matrix $L$ such that $L L^{\top}$ approximates $A$ well.
 In other words, the condition number of $L^{-\top} A L^{-1}$ is small.
+Moreover, a good preconditioner should produce a tightly clustered spectrum of $L^{-\top} A L^{-1}$.
 The key idea in approximating $L$ with GNNs is representing the sparse matrix $A$ as a graph where the edges correspond to the non-zero entries.
 Nodes can be represented as variables~\citep{li2023learning}, diagonal entries of $A$~\citep{li2024generative} or omitted~\citep{trifonov2024learning}.
 A GNN then processes this graph to predict the non-zero entries of $L$, preserving the sparsity pattern of $A$.

 Multiple rounds of message-passing aggregate information from neighboring nodes and edges.
 This architecture is local, meaning that if we modify a single entry of $A$, the change will propagate only to neighboring nodes and edges.
 The size of this neighborhood is limited by the GNN's receptive field, which is proportional to the network's depth, i.e., the number of message-passing layers.
 It is worth noting that this task is a regression on edges, which appear less frequently than typical node-level or graph-level tasks, for which most classical GNNs are formulated.